 Other notable differences in the PLLC and the PC is how they are taxed.
 PLLC members may take advantage of being a pass-through entity for tax purposes which prevents them from being double taxed, whereas the PC will be doubled taxed-once at the ownership level through dividends and once at the entity level through an income tax on revenues.

 A professional seeking to start a private practice would benefit best to file their business as a Professional Limited Liability Company.
 The PLLC is simpler to maintain and the tax structure may be more advantageous.
 Although the PC and the PLLC may be very similar, most business owners seeking to start a professional service business opt to start with the PLLC.

-The State of Texas offers special exemptions for veterans who wish to start an LLC.
-Those seeking to get these exemptions will benefit from a $0 filing fee and 5 years exemption from Texas’ Franchise Tax.
+The state of Texas offers special exemptions for veterans who wish to start an LLC.
+Those seeking to get these exemptions will benefit from a $0 filing fee and five years exemption from Texas’ Franchise Tax.
 There are a few requirements that must be met:

 - Obtain a copy of your DD-214.
 This form will verify that you have been released from duty.
 Contact the military to obtain this form.
 Do so through milConnect or the National Archives.
 There are two forms types and you must obtain one or both, Member copy 4 or Service copy 2.

 - Remember this form is to prove you are no longer on active duty.
 Your personal information is not relevant and should be redacted.

 - Next, obtain a Letter of Verification of Veteran’s Honorable Discharge from the Texas Veterans Commission (TVC).